 It must be shown that a DLDS system is robust against damage during breakdowns.
-A DLDS system with an input pulse of 1.6 μ s and pulse compression ratio of four stores the same amount of energy as the SLED-II system operating at 600 MW.
-So tests of the parameters of this kind of system will be complete when the SLED-II prototype is operated at higher power levels.
+With an input pulse of $1.6 \,\mu s$ and a pulse compression ratio of four, a DLDS system stores the same amount of energy as the SLED-II system operating at 600 MW.
+Therefore, tests of operation with these parameters will be complete when the SLED-II prototype is operated at higher power levels.